jfeinbaum/React-Native-World-Capitals-Quiz/README.md

 This is a quiz that fills in a map of tje world as the player guesses all of the capital cities.

-Frontend is React Native in Typescript.
+Frontend is React Native in Typescript built with Expo.
-Backend is FastAPI with a SQLite database storing country data and spelling variations.
+Backend is Python FastAPI with a SQLite database to store country data and spelling variations.

 ---
 Initial setup: